Testing on real mobile devices

 Q: Do you store my app, tests, and other files on your servers?
 For how long?

-Apps and files you upload are automatically removed after 30 days.
-Test results, screenshots, and videos are stored for 15 months.
+Apps and test packages are automatically removed after 30 days.
+Logs, video recordings, and other artifacts are stored for 400 days.
 You can also choose to delete files and results at any time through the AWS Device Farm console or API.

 Q: How do you clean up devices after my testing is completed?